 Research Travel Grants

 Grants are available to assist with the cost of presenting a paper or poster at external conferences and seminars.
 All academic staff below professorial level zone 2, and all other members of research staff and PhD students whose funding does not cover conference travel are eligible to apply.
-How to apply (password protected).
+The application form and guidance for Research Travel Grants provides information on how to apply, (password protected).

 Research Infrastructure Fund